Jimmy-Stix/jdc1209/README.md

 - 👋 Hi, I’m @jdc1209
-- 👀 I’m interested in network and security
+- 👀 I’m interested in network, security, and python
-- 🌱 I’m currently learning networking and security
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on any projects relating to networks and security
+- 💞️ I’m looking to collaborate on any projects in networking and python!

 <!---
 jdc1209/jdc1209 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.